 The College, the Profession, and each of us mold our futures with every personal contact.
 It is important that each of us act, speak, write, dress and look like we know what we are doing; perform as if we are concerned that we do it well; and communicate concern for the feelings of people and their animals.

 The most effective response to present and future economic challenges is personal and institutional Public Relations through Individual Dedication to Excellence (PRIDE).
 Because appearances are vital, we appeal to your personal and professional PRIDE by urging your voluntary compliance with the attached student and faculty guidelines for professional pride.

 Preclinical (Instructional Periods 1-11) Veterinary Medical Student Dress

 While in the College, students should be tidy and clean, maintain a personal appearance suitable to represent the profession to the public, and demonstrate polite concern for the needs of others.
 This includes maintaining personal hygiene by regularly showering, brushing teeth, and practicing good grooming habits.
 Clean, well-kept clothing is desired.
-Lab coats and other clothing items are to be laundered frequently to give a clean presentable professional appearance.
-Comfortable professional appearing shoes are recommended.
+Lab coats and other clothing items are to be laundered frequently to give a clean, presentable appearance.
+Comfortable, professional-looking shoes are recommended.
 Strong fragrances should be minimized to not offend those with sensitivities or allergies.

 Unacceptable dress includes bare feet, sports bras as a sole top garment, and pajamas.
 Unacceptable articles of clothing that include inappropriate language, vulgar imaging, shirts baring the midriff, shirts that bare shoulders (3 finger length or 1.65 inches in strap width are acceptable).
 Wearing hats or caps is unacceptable during class time.
 Any apparel that is excessively dirty, odoriferous, or otherwise distracting is unacceptable.
 Coveralls are not acceptable.
 Undergarments should not be visible through clothing at any time.